codingthegr8t/system-health-check/README.md

 ## Configuration
 The `config.ini` file is used to configure the application.
 This file contains three sections: general, time, and email.
-In the *general* section, you specify the resources to monitor and their respective thresholds.
+* In the *general* section, you specify the resources to monitor and their respective thresholds.
-In the *time* section, you define the check frequency (in seconds) and the wait time to resend email alerts (also in seconds).
+* In the *time* section, you define the check frequency (in seconds) and the wait time to resend email alerts (also in seconds).
-The *email* section is used to configure the SMTP server details for sending alert emails.
+* The *email* section is used to configure the SMTP server details for sending alert emails.

 ## Running the Application
 To start the system health monitor, run the main.py script:
-  `python main.py`
+*  `python main.py`
 or
-  `./main.py`
+*  `./main.py`
 The application will begin monitoring your system resources based on your config.ini settings and log events to logfile.log.
 If you want to use schedule tasks this option is possible but I would not recommend using cronjob.
 The script already has build-in runtime so cronjob would be not needed.

+# Contact

+If you have any questions or feedback, feel free to contact us at schuilenburgchris@gmail.com.